IGM-202-2235/project-2-rssathe08311/README.md

 #### Steering Behaviors

 - _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacle Avoidance - Any sort of barricate or other physical non-moving object
-- Seperation - _List all agents this state seperates from_
+- Seperation - Other non-aggressive humans
+- Pursue - More isolated Shades

 #### State Transistions